ACM-VIT/10-000-Hours/README.md

       * that are plagarized from someone else's branch
   * Do not spam
   * Project maintainer's decision on validity of PR is final.
+  * Please ask to get assigned before you start working with the issue.

   For additional guidelines, refer to [participation rules](https://hacktoberfest.digitalocean.com/details#rules)